Small grants for workshops in social ontology - Call 2025

 Requirements

-1. Proposals should ordinarily be for expenditures that will be completed by the end of the calendar year in which the grant is authorized.
-(For grants approved in 2024, therefore, expenditures should ordinarily be spent before the end of 2024.)
+1. Proposals should ordinarily be for expenditures that will be completed within 12 months of the grant being authorized.
+(For grants approved in 2025, therefore, expenditures should ordinarily be spent in 2025 and before February 2026 at the very latest.)
 Proposals that plan expenditures later than this must directly justify the timeline for expenditures (in the “any other comments” box in the form).

 2. While a proposal may describe a workshop series that needs funding over more than a year, ISOS will not commit to support of a grantee beyond the funds authorized in any year.
 Applicants should, however, state in the application if the activities for which a proposal seeks funding are part of a multiyear program.